dvinubius/nextjs-twitter-clone/README.md

   - on profile picture update, intentionally not updating user avatar in already displayed tweets, but only on subsequent data fetching

 ### Implementation
-  - ✅ user can set profile image
+  - [x] user can set profile image
-  - ✅ user automaticallly has a handle and can update it
+  - [x] user automaticallly has a handle and can update it
-    - ✅ need a trigger to store initial handle as email or a slug (on user signup with oauth2)
+    - [x] need a trigger to store initial handle as email or a slug (on user signup with oauth2)
-    - ✅ no trigger can run on planetscale -> use supabase + postgres instead
+    - [x] no trigger can run on planetscale -> use supabase + postgres instead
-    - ✅ create trigger in db, save the code used in a project file for reference
+    - [x] create trigger in db, save the code used in a project file for reference
-    - ✅ handle update -> duplication handling
+    - [x] handle update -> duplication handling
-  - ✅ user has profile banner and can update it
+  - [x] user has profile banner and can update it
-    - ✅ placeholder before user sets it
+    - [x] placeholder before user sets it
-  - ✅ user has bio and can edit it
+  - [x] user has bio and can edit it
-    - ✅ textarea with used characters display
+    - [x] textarea with used characters display
-  - ✅ display "joined ... " info on profile page'
+  - [x] display "joined ... " info on profile page'
-  - ✅ user info in sidenav taken from trpc call (update sidenav via query invalidation on profile info update)
+  - [x] user info in sidenav taken from trpc call (update sidenav via query invalidation on profile info update)

 ## 10 User Feedback

-- ✅ Successful updates
+- [x] Successful updates
-- ✅ Failed updates of UI
+- [x] Failed updates of UI
   - infinite data
   - tweet on tweet page
   - profile on profile page